Yummy Pasta On Cafe Table. Close-up Of A Plate With A Portion Of

 Credit: Yummy pasta on cafe table.
 Close-up of a plate with a portion of delicious pasta with minced meat, put on the table in a restaurant

-The FWO is seeking penalties of up to $31,500 against Engiadigna and up to $6300 against Crameri.
-They are also seeking an order that compels the company to comply with the Compliance Notice, which includes rectifying the underpayments in full, plus superannuation and interest.
+The regulator is also seeking a court order for the company to take the action required by the Compliance Notice, which includes calculating and rectifying any underpayments in full, plus superannuation and interest.

-A hearing in the Federal Circuit Court in Brisbane has been set on 4 September 2020.
+A directions hearing has been listed in the Federal Circuit Court in Melbourne on 23 April 2021.